sosreport/sos-collector/README.md

 `$ ./sos-collector`

-Currently `sos-collector` is available for Fedora 26 and later.
+Currently `sos-collector` is available for Fedora 27 and later and can be installed from the repos:

+`# dnf install sos-collector`